BrightFocus Foundation: Awards and recognition

 In 2013, BrightFocus Foundation earned a Seal of Excellence from the Maryland Association of Nonprofit Organizations, which requires organizations to go through a rigorous application process to certify that they are well-run and worthy of public trust.

-In 2021, BrightFocus Foundation received the inaugural Impact Award from the Medical Technology Enterprise Consortium (MTEC) for its work supporting the scientific development of better treatments for repeated mild traumatic brain injury (mTBI).

 Charity assessment

-Since, 2013, BrightFocus Foundation has earned a rating of 3 stars (out of 4) from Charity Navigator, with an overall score of 85/100 for financial, accountability and transparency.
+BrightFocus Foundation has a 4-star rating on Charity Navigator, with an overall score of 96/100 for financial, accountability, impact, community, and leadership.
 BrightFocus Foundation received a 2022 GuideStar Platinum Transparency certification.